About Me: My Health & Lifestyle Plan

 • What financial concerns, if any, do I have related to my health or daily living?

-• What resources or supports would help me feel more secure?
+• What resources or programs would help me feel more secure?

 • What are my wishes for care if I become seriously ill or near the end of my life?